Doesn’t this Spinach orzo salad look amazing? It’s just 20 minutes to make, too, start to finish.

 - 1/4 c pine nuts, toasted

 - Place a pot of water on to boil.
-In a small pan, add you pine nuts and turn the heat to medium.
-Shake your pan frequently to ensure they don't burn, and cook until lightly browned and fragrant.
+In a small pan, add pine nuts and turn the heat to medium.
+Shake pan frequently, and cook until lightly browned and fragrant.

-- While your water is boiling and when not shaking your nuts, add your olive oil, lemon juice, vinegar, and mustard to a small bowl.
-Add the thyme, oregano, cumin, and pepper and whisk until all is incorporated.
+- Add olive oil, lemon juice, vinegar, and mustard to a small bowl.
+Add the thyme, oregano, cumin, and pepper, and whisk until incorporated.

-- Add pasta to boiling water and set your timer for five minutes.
-Drain your pasta but do not rinse at the five minute mark.
+- Add pasta to boiling water and cook for 5 minutes.
+Drain pasta but do not rinse.

-- While your orzo is cooking, mince your garlic and add it to your dressing, stirring just enough to get it mixed in a little.
+- While your orzo cooks, mince garlic and add to dressing.

-- Rough chop your olives to get nice size pieces but not whole olives for your salad.
-Slice your green onion thinly, including both the white and green portions.
-Drain and rinse your capers.
+- Rough chop olives.
+Slice green onion thinly, including both the white and green portions.
+Drain and rinse capers.
 Set these aside.
-Add your spinach leaves to a large bowl.

-- Add the olives, green onions, and capers.
-Stir again to distribute.
+- Pour dressing over orzo and stir to distribute everything.
+Add olives, green onions, and capers.
+Stir again.

 - Place the salad in your serving bowl and cover tightly with plastic wrap.
-Place in your fridge to let the flavors meld for at least two hours if you can.
+Refrigerate at least two hours before serving.

-- When you are ready to serve, crumble your feta and add it to the top of your salad.
+- Just before serving, crumble feta and add it to the top of your salad.
 Top with the pine nuts and serve.
 This salad will last for two days in the fridge.